 It will dry the place.
 You can also use the cotton roll to dry it.
 But, it can get stuck with the wire or brackets and may cause further problems.

 So, be careful.
-A better option can be using a piece of tissue paper.
+A better option can be to use a piece of tissue paper.

 Step 3: Preparing the orthodontic wax